89.1201 - State Policy (Updated February 10, 2025)

 (I) the date of reclassification and the date of exit from the program with parental approval; and

-(J) the results of monitoring for academic success, including students formerly classified as emergent bilingual students, as required under TEC, §29.063(c)(4).
+(J) the results of monitoring for academic success, including students formerly identified as EB students, as required under TEC, §29.063(c)(4).

 (2) Current documentation as described in paragraph (1) of this subsection shall be forwarded in the same manner as other student records to another school district in which the student enrolls.